Influence of Caste System in Clothing – Ancient India

 “Cow-killing was made a mortal sin or a capital offence by the Gupta kings who were champions of Hinduism,” notes Dr Ambedkar.
 He quotes historian D.R.
 Bhandarkar, who in his Some Aspects of Ancient Indian Culture cites a copper plate inscription, dated 465 AD and belonging to Skandagupta’s reign, which equates gau-hatya, or cow-slaughter, with brahma-hatya, or the slaying of a Brahmin.
 This equivalence is more or less echoed in an earlier inscription of 412 AD.
 It was from then on cow-slaughter began to be considered a mortal sin. – Firstpost

-In response to vegetarianism preached by Buddha & Mahavir, Brahmin kings take it a notch up by banning the consumption of cow meat.
+In response to vegetarianism preached by Buddha & Mahavir, Brahmin kings scale it a notch up by banning the consumption of cow meat.
 Kamadenu, the sacred gaumata also emerges as a significant Puranic deity.
 In his book, The Untouchables, Dr. BR Ambekar also writes:

 There is really no necessity to enter upon any speculation as to whether beef-eating was or was not the principal reason for the rise of Untouchability.
 This new theory receives support from the Hindu Shastras.
 The Veda Vyas Smriti contains the following verse which specifies the communities which are included in the category of Antyajas and the reasons why they were so included